Tales-from-the-underground/Ape/README.md

 However, probably both behaviors of voting and suggesting chapters will have a cost.

 The money gathered will go to the chosen chapter author's wallet.

+## Challenges:

+- Which blockchain ecosystem to use?
+- Data store on-chain